NYC honors essential workers at parade up Canyon of Heroes

-NEW YORK (AP) — A pandemic would seem like the worst time to start working as a nurse in a Manhattan hospital, but there Justin Davis was last spring, trying desperately to help patients stricken with the coronavirus while worried for his own health.
+“We’ve got a lot to appreciate, because we’re well underway in our recovery.
+We’ve got a lot to celebrate and we’ve got a lot of people to celebrate,” said Mayor Bill de Blasio, who rode during the parade on a float with hospital employees and Mr. Met, the mascot of the New York Mets.

+Justin Davis, a nurse who came from Pittsburgh to work at a Manhattan hospital during the height of the crisis last year, was excited to be riding in the parade on a float sponsored by AMN Healthcare, the staffing company he works for.
-The 43-year-old Pittsburgh, Pennsylvania, resident was among those who stepped up to come to New York City when it was a pandemic epicenter, a choice that required leaving behind his wife and three young children for a situation filled with uncertainty and risk.

-“I came because I wanted to do something to make my family proud," the military veteran said.
+Davis, a 43-year-old military veteran, said he came to New York City when it was a pandemic epicenter, leaving his wife and three young children behind, “because I wanted to do something to make my family proud.”

-His family will get a chance to express their pride on Wednesday, along with a whole bunch of New Yorkers, at a parade honoring essential workers for their efforts in getting New York City through the pandemic.
+The parade gave Davis’ family and a whole bunch of New Yorkers a chance to express their pride and gratitude to him and other essential workers.

 “This is a huge thing,” said his wife, Jennifer Davis.
 “This is awesome.
 We just had to come up here and be here for him, to support him and celebrate him.”

-Other workers being honored include transportation workers, first responders, education and child care providers, and utility workers.

-“We’ve got a lot to appreciate, because we’re well underway in our recovery.
-We’ve got a lot to celebrate and we’ve got a lot of people to celebrate," Mayor Bill de Blasio said Tuesday.

-The high temperatures of the week have cut into the celebration plans somewhat.
-Originally, the parade had been scheduled to be followed by a ceremony at City Hall.
+This week’s high temperatures have cut into the celebration somewhat.
+Originally, a ceremony at City Hall was scheduled to follow the parade.

-Instead, the mayor and his wife will applaud the participants at the end of the parade route.
+Instead, de Blasio and his wife will applaud the participants at the end of the route.
 Water will be available through the route and cooling stations for participants will be located at the beginning and end.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.